SasView/documents/Sasview Roadmap.md

 Task Summary (Subject to the availability of sufficient resources):

 * Begin model fitting refactoring work to allow reading in an array representing either PQ or SQ for P*/S fits, fitting oriented model to 1D cut etc.
+* Implement a first pass at providing (some rudimentary) tools for SAXS/SANS co-refinement (with an eye to better understanding the complicated issues involved in co-refinement of data from different techniques)
 * Finish initial simultaneous/constrained workflow upgrades
 * Begin work on advanced model fitting tutorial
 * Begin work on writing custom models tutorial